-MATH3919 Timelines (see Unit Guide for academic dates) Key dates Activity information ASAP Plan ahead and prepare to enrol in MATH3919 to maximise outcomes No later than 6 weeks before session starts, Contact the Unit Convenor to explore potential partner organisations and activities.
-Complete the form that will be shared by the Unit Convenor to capture information on your interests, priorities, and career goals.
-Start researching and contacting potential partner organisations to find your PACE activity.
-2 weeks before session starts - week 1 Confirm your activity with your partner organisation and complete the MATH3919 Student Activity Proposal Week 1 of session If you have not yet found a PACE activity, express an interest for an activity available through the unit and await confirmation of the outcome.
-Ongoing Throughout the session - spend time reflecting on your PACE activity experiences and the unit curriculum in preparation for completing assessments.
-Regular engagement with your partner organisation will depend on what you and the host supervisor have negotiated.
-Students should manage and plan carefully so they can meet their other commitments (e.g. part-time work or other university studies).
+MOLS3003 Timelines (see Unit Guide for academic dates) Key dates Activity information ASAP Plan ahead and prepare to enrol in MOLS3003 to maximise outcomes • Well in advance of session start, join the MOLS3003 pre-enrolment iLearn site and review all its resources so that you know what you need to do, and by when.
+No later than 8 weeks before session starts Research which organisations/activities you would like to work with, and start contacting organisations to find a PACE activity.
+No later than 4 weeks before session starts Complete the online form for 'Prepare your Activity' - available through the MOLS3003 pre- enrolment iLearn site No later than 2 weeks before session starts Confirm your activity with your partner organisation and check with the Unit Convenor that it will be suitable.
+If the Unit Convenor feels it is suitable, submit the MOLS3003 'Student Activity Proposal' (available through the MOLS3003 pre-enrolment iLearn site) to propose your activity for review Week 1 If you have not yet found a PACE activity, express an interest for one available through the unit and await confirmation of the outcome Ongoing Throughout the session - spend time reflecting on your PACE activity experiences and the unit curriculum in preparation for completing assessments.
+Regular engagement with your partner organisation will depend on what you and the host supervisor have negotiated. • Students should manage and plan carefully so they can meet their other commitments (e.g. part-time work or other university studies).